jheanlee/Aqueduct/README.md

 make
 ```

-Now you should see the binaries `sphere-linked-server` and `sphere-linked-client` in the directory.
+Now you should see the binaries `aqueduct-server` and `aqueduct-client` in the directory.

 ### Tokens

 To (re)generate a token, you can use the command below:
 ```
-./sphere-linked-server token new --name [NAME]
+./aqueduct-server token new --name [NAME]
 ```
 Optionally, you can add some notes using the `--notes` option.

 To get a list of all tokens, use:
 ```
-./sphere-linked-server token list
+./aqueduct-server token list
 ```
 Please notice that the tokens listed are hashed and are not usable for security.

 You can also remove a token using:
 ```
-./sphere-linked-server token remove --name
+./aqueduct-server token remove --name
 ```

 ### Key